-The amount of protein your child can tolerate from food is worked out by measuring blood levels of ornithine.
-The Metabolic doctor or dietitian will tell you how much of a special supplement to give and will alter the intake as needed.
+The amount of protein your child can tolerate from food is worked out by measuring blood levels of leucine, isoleucine and valine.
+The Metabolic doctor or dietitian will tell you how much to give and will alter the intake as needed.
+The special formula will be changed to a special supplement designed for the needs of young children.
+The dietitian will work out how much of this is needed.